Nativity (film series): Nativity! (2009)

 Paul Maddens is a primary school teacher who once had ambitions of being successful as an actor, producer or director.
 Every year St Bernadette's Primary School in Coventry, where he teaches, competes with a local private school.

 Despite this, St Bernadette's headteacher Mrs Bevans tasks him with running their nativity play this year and gives him a new class teaching assistant called Mr Poppy, who turns out to be as much of a child as the rest of Paul's class.
 As every year, it is one of Paul's other friends from drama school, Gordon Shakespeare, who runs the nativity plays at rival school Oakmoor.

 Determined not to be seen as a failure by his old rival, Paul lies to Shakespeare about how a Hollywood producer, their old friend Jennifer, will be turning his production into a Hollywood film, though he has not even spoken to her in five years.
 Mr Poppy accidentally overhears this and is so excited that he has to spread the rumour.
+He proceeds to tell the class, which soon spreads to the entire school, and then the town.
+Paul does not notice any of the headlines about this on his way to work.

 Soon, Paul finds his lie is out of control, and all he can do is go along with it as media attention mounts and the children get more and more excited, so Paul has to try to actually get Hollywood to turn their production into a film.